 In recent years, many Americans have increased their consumption of wine.
 One common reason is the belief that red wine contributes to greater overall heart health among the French, and other Mediterranean peoples.
 If you believe the hype, red wine appears to be a cure-all, helping people with everything from lowering cholesterol to losing weight.

-If you do choose to drink red wine, it’s important to stick to one or two glasses per day.
+While research now suggests that any consumption of alcohol can increase your risk for health problems, if you do choose to drink red wine, it’s important to stick to one or two glasses per day.
 And if you’re concerned about your heart health, or any of the other issues mentioned above, it’s best to talk to your physician about the best ways to look after yourself.

 If you find yourself drinking too much wine, there are new solutions for cutting back or quitting alcohol.
 Ria Health offers a 100 percent online program, customizable to your unique needs and goals.
 Learn more about how it works, or get started today.